youndon/Flares/README.md

 For try showing all the tree of the language programming, (you'll see each public class and interface existing in this Whole language)for this I still in beginning path.

-> **NOTE:**  This package contains Abbreviated Expound for almost all the types kotlin, and this Expounds is very Abbreviated, So you may have some disappoint to understand some those expound because this package for to those have already the basic of the language, and they are want some more details in kotlin library.
+> **NOTE:**  This package contains Abbreviated Expound for all the types kotlin, and this Expounds is Abbreviated, So you may have some disappoint to understand some those expound because this package for those already have the basic of the language, and they are want some more details in kotlin library.

 ### Atlas:
 Here you can find All kotlin classes,objects,interfaces library in one package some of them is ~~Deprecated~~ only because this class or interface doesn't have Attachment,